Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

 catch (ApiException e){};
 ```

 It will be included in the try and catch block to deal with any exceptions that could arise if the "audiencesController" object fails to update an audience setting that was anticipated to be returned.
-In order to edit audience setting, model object is created which will be of `AudienceSettingBindingModel` type and id.
+In order to edit audience setting, model object is created which will be of `AudienceSettingBindingModel` type and id of string type.
 Both of them will be passed as a parameter to the `AudiencesSettingsPutAsync` method in order to update an audience setting.
 This try catch block will take care of any exceptions that are thrown in order to prevent unhandled exceptions, user error, or application crashes.

 #### Parameters Detail
 The **model** object is required parameter to enter that includes Key (String_type), MValue (String_type), Description (String_type), Level (String_type), Enabled (bool) and DataType (String_type).
 Where the Key and MValue are required to enter for updating audience setting.
 In order to update the audience setting, you need to enter the audience id which is also a required parameter update the setting.